timojaask/pharmacies-portugal/README.md

 ## Where does the data come from?

 Portuguese national healthcare service [SNS](https://www.sns.gov.pt) is split in seven different regions.
 Each region decides which pharmacies provide extended service on every day of a year.
 They publish this information once a year on their own websites.
-The publication comes in a form of multiple PDF files, format of which changes from region to region.
+The publication comes in a form of multiple PDF files, with one of the regions providing only a link to a zip archive containing the PDFs.
+The format of PDFs changes from region to region.

 List of regions and URLs that link to pharmacy extended service documents:
 - Acores: http://www.azores.gov.pt/Portal/pt/entidades/srs-drs/textoImagem/FVMNSRM.htm